whossname/azure_ad_openid/README.md

 - exp
 - nonce

-Nonces are stored in ets with the NonceStore module as the key.
+Nonces are stored using the Agent AzureADOpenId.NonceStore.

 ## Installation